-- During the application process (June 9 17) breweries will "opt-in" to the lottery for a festival booth space. - Brewers may also "opt-in" to participate in a "Meet the Brewer" booth in the new GABF Festival hall.
+- During the application process (June 19-30) breweries will opt-in to the lottery for a festival booth space.
+(Only open to BA member breweries.) - Brewers may also opt-in to participate in a "Meet the Brewer" booth in the GABF Festival hall.
 Participation is limited to approx. 120 breweries. - DIY Staffing!
-Brewery booths in the new hall must be entirely staffed by brewers, brewery owners, and other brewery staff.
+Brewery booths in the hall must be entirely staffed by brewers, brewery owners and other brewery staff.
 NO VOLUNTEER POURERS WILL BE PROVIDED.
 Volunteer captains will be assigned to assist with beer service operations, but volunteer pourers will not be assigned to these booths. - Spread out!
 Each brewery in this section will receive an 8 ft x 10 ft space (vs. the 6 ft x 10 ft spaces in other areas).
-Breweries will be arranged alphabetically rather than by geographic region. - More Badges each brewery participating in this portion of the festival will receive an additional 3 complimentary Brewery Representative badges for their staff, for a total of seven badges.
+Breweries will be arranged alphabetically rather than by geographic region. - More Badges Each brewery participating in this portion of the festival will receive an additional three complimentary Brewery Representative badges for their staff, for a total of seven complimentary badges (and four more available for purchase, if needed).